 (AIII) Early CSF shunting is indicated for obstructive chronic hydrocephalus.

-C. gattii lung disease (see pulmonary cryptococcosis, pulmonary cryptococcoma and Table 6).
+C. gattii lung disease (see pulmonary cryptococcosis, pulmonary cryptococcoma and s17).

 Cryptococcomas

 Evidence:

 Cryptococcomas occur predominantly in the lungs and brain and are more frequent in C. gattii infection.138,148 CNS cryptococcomas can manifest as neurological deficits and/or raised ICP,138 which requires urgent management.
 Corticosteroids and surgical resection may be of value.147,149,150 Radiological lesions can persist indefinitely despite clinical and microbiological cure.32,151